aseba-community/aseba/docs/en/about.rst

 Aseba is a set of tools which allow novices to program robots easily and efficiently.
 For these reasons, Aseba is well-suited for robotic education and research.
-Aseba is an open-source software created and maintained by Dr. Stéphane Magnenat with contributions from the community.
+Aseba is an open-source software created by
+Dr. Stéphane Magnenat with contributions from the community.

 More Specifically, Aseba is an event-based architecture for real-time